Ex-GM's auction earns $1K for Redskins charity

 Former Washington Redskins general manager Scot McCloughan hoped to raise a few dollars.
-His auctioned items took in quite a bit more, with half of it going to a charitable foundation run by the team that fired him.
+His auctioned items took in quite a bit more, with half of the proceeds going to a charitable foundation run by the team that fired him.

 Two autographed Redskins hats were sold for a total of $1,000, with all the money going to the Redskins Charitable Foundation.
 A tan suit jacket that McCloughan often wore on game day raised another $1,000, with the money going to Northern Virginia Family Service.

 The Redskins fired McCloughan on March 9, the first day of free agency, after two seasons with the franchise.
-Earlier this month, McCloughan's wife, Jessica, suggested he auction off two Redskins hats, including a camo one that he often wore in camp.
+Earlier this month, McCloughan's wife, Jessica, suggested he auction off two Redskins hats, including a camo one that he often wore at camp.
 McCloughan told radio station 106.7 The Fan that he thought it would be sold for a few dollars.

 But once the auction picked up momentum, she suggested they donate the money to the Redskins charity.